The Annoyance of an Inaccurate & Recurring Debt

 How to Handle an Inaccurate Recurring Debt

-Under the Fair Credit Reporting Act (FCRA), the federal statute that was enacted to promote accuracy, fairness, and privacy of consumer information contained in the files of the credit reporting agencies, there are specific procedures a credit reporting agency must follow before reinserting negative information that had previously been removed from your credit report following a dispute.
+The Fair Credit Reporting Act (FCRA) is federal statute that promotes accuracy, fairness, and privacy of consumer information held by credit reporting agencies.
+There are specific procedures a credit reporting agency must follow before reinserting negative information that had previously been removed from your credit report following a dispute.

 The only way a credit reporting agency can reinsert information on your credit report is by certifying that the information is, in fact, true and 100% accurate.
 They are also required to send the consumer a written notice within five business days that the information has been reinserted and provide contact information for the company that furnished the information.